dm-zharov/swift-security/README.md

 let keychain = Keychain(accessGroup: .appGroupID("group.com.example.app"))
 ```

+> [!NOTE]
-> 💡 Use `Sharing within Keychain Group` for sharing on macOS, as the described behavior is not present on this platform.
+> Use `Sharing within Keychain Group` for sharing on macOS, as the described behavior is not present on this platform.
 There's no issue with using one sharing solution on one platform and a different one on another.

 ## 🔓 Protection with Face ID (Touch ID) and Passcode